sagemath/trac_to_gh/Issue 9911.md

 # Issue 9911: extraneous argument in deprecation in #7154

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9912

 Original creator: jason